mxinden/draft-tsvwg-udp-ecn/draft-duke-tsvwg-udp-ecn.md

 {::boilerplate bcp14-tagged}

-This document is not a general tutorial on UDP socket programming, and assumes basic familiarity with basic socket concepts like binding, socket options, and common system error codes.
+This document is not a general tutorial on UDP socket programming, and assumes familiarity with basic socket concepts like binding, socket options, and common system error codes.

 # Receiving ECN marks